Georgia State vs. Troy NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Panthers have covered the spread twice this season when favored by 6.5 points or more (in three chances).

-- Georgia State's games this year have gone over the point total six times in 11 opportunities (54.5%).
+- Georgia State's games this year have hit the over on six of 11 set point totals (54.5%).

+- The Panthers average 25.3 points per game, comparable to the 25.1 per outing the Trojans surrender.

-- Georgia State is 3-1 against the spread and 4-0 overall in games when it scores more than 25.1 points.
+- Georgia State is 3-1 against the spread and 4-0 overall this season when the team scores more than 25.1 points.

-- Georgia State is 6-2 against the spread and 6-2 overall when the team amasses over 332.8 yards.
+- When Georgia State churns out more than 332.8 yards, the team is 6-2 against the spread and 6-2 overall.

-- The Panthers have turned the ball over 13 times this season, nine fewer than the Trojans have forced (22).
+- This year, the Panthers have 13 turnovers, nine fewer than the Trojans have takeaways (22).

 - Find the latest spread and moneyline odds for Georgia State at SISportsbook.